 An interesting place to explore, it’s worth stopping if you’re in the area.

-4 star rating for Haulover Point by Visit Turks and Caicos Islands
+4-star rating for Haulover Point by Visit Turks and Caicos Islands

 The hills and bluffs of Haulover Point Beach.

 This remote and beautiful area on Middle Caicos is found on the east side of the island.
-The beaches here vary a bit; some spots are sheltered and shallow and others are a bit rougher.
+The beaches here vary a bit—some spots are sheltered and shallow and others are a bit rougher.
 Haulover Plantation is located approximately halfway on the road to Haulover Point.

 The Haulover beaches are not a great pace for swimming or snorkeling, however they are excellent for general exploring and flotsam beachcombing.
 The cliffs and coastal hills in the area also offers amazing vistas.

 When the ocean and tides offer good visibility, the cliffs nearby are a good spot to watch for large fish and sharks in the water below.

 Off the eastern side of the coast is Tony Rock (a high limestone isle).